Last Updated on November 4, 2022 by Lawrence Berezin

-This is the first in a series of blog posts about the NYC fire hydrant parking tickets rule, to help you avoid fire hydrant parking tickets.
+This blog post is the first in a series of blog posts about the NYC fire hydrant tickets rule to help you avoid fire hydrant parking tickets.

 Can you “stop, drop and go” within 15 feet of a fire hydrant?